VitBenton88/simple-auth/README.md

 # Simple Auth

 A minimal Express-based authentication server.
+For a minimal frontend UI that is compatible with this api, [refer here](https://github.com/VitBenton88/login-ui).

 ## Features